d-oliveros/tlaloc/README.md

 [![Build Status](https://travis-ci.org/d-oliveros/tlaloc.svg?branch=master)](https://travis-ci.org/d-oliveros/tlaloc)
 [![Dependencies Status](https://david-dm.org/d-oliveros/tlaloc.svg)](https://david-dm.org/d-oliveros/tlaloc)

-Tor is a Node.js program that lets you create multiple tor processes across servers, and manage them at scale using a central Redis pub/sub interface.
+Tlaloc is a Node.js program that lets you create multiple tor processes across servers, and manage them at scale using a central Redis pub/sub interface.

 It exposes a redis pub/sub communication channel for exposing available tor hidden service running in the cluster.
 It also lets you lock into a particular proxy, ensuring you are the only owner of that IP.